 Late Night Eats in Sydney

-Chinatown has always been the centre of late night dining.
+Like any international city, Sydney's Chinatown is a thriving late-night haunt.
 Feel like mouthwatering BBQ pork or pippis in XO sauce at 3am?
-Head straight for Golden Century on Sussex Street, a Sydney institution.
+Head straight for Golden Century on Sussex Street, a local institution.
 Have a midnight dumpling feast at Old Town Hong Kong, try Dae Jang Kum for Korean barbecue or order Chat Thai’s supper menu after 10pm.

-Sometimes, fried chicken is the only thing that will satisfy that late night craving.
+Fried chicken is also a late-night lifesaver.
 Thirsty Bird in Potts Point specialises in Southern American style, Butter in Surry Hills pairs fried chicken with champagne and alcoholic slushies, while Arisun in Chinatown does spicy Korean chicken.

 The party doesn’t have to stop just because you’re hungry.
 At Big Poppa’s in Darlinghurst, they serve Italian classics until 3am accompanied by a hip hop soundtrack.
 Get pizza by the slice while playing pinball and listening to live music at Frankie’s in the city centre or eat gyoza with midnight karaoke at Goros in Surry Hills.